dvkch/SYAssetsLibrary/README.md

 SYAssetsLibrary
 ===============

-A higher level implementation of AssetsLibrary.
+A high level class for AssetsLibrary.